Simi (singer): 2019–2020: Omo Charlie Champagne, Vol. 1, Studio Brat, and Restless II

-In March 2019, Simi disclosed that she would be releasing her third studio album Omo Charlie Champagne, Vol. 1 to coincide with her birthday on April 19, 2019.
+In March 2019, Simi disclosed that she would be releasing her third studio album, Omo Charlie Champagne, Vol. 1, to coincide with her birthday on April 19, 2019.
 She disclosed this information in a series of social media messages.
-The album is a slight departure from the relatively afro-centric feel of Simisola (2017).
-It is a mixture of sentimental ballad, Afropop, Afro-fusion, Afro-soul, R&B, EDM and moombahton.
-The 13-track album features guest vocals from Patoranking, Maleek Berry, Falz, and her husband Adekunle Gold.
-Its production was primarily handled by Oscar, with additional production from Vtek, Legendury Beatz, and Sess.
-Simi dedicated the album to her father Charles Oladele Ogunleye, who died in 2014.
-Omo Charlie Champagne, Vol. 1 was preceded by three singles: "I Dun Care", "Lovin" and "Ayo".
+The album is a slight departure from the relatively afro-centric feel of Simisola, and a mixture of sentimental ballad, Afropop, Afro-fusion, Afro-soul, R&B, EDM and moombahton.
+Omo Charlie Champagne, Vol. 1 features collaborations with guest acts such as Patoranking, Maleek Berry, Falz, and her husband Adekunle Gold.
+The album's production was primarily handled by Oscar, with additional production from Vtek, Legendury Beatz, and Sess.
+Simi dedicated Omo Charlie Champagne, Vol. 1 to her father Charles Oladele Ogunleye, who died in 2014.
+The album was supported by three singles: "I Dun Care", "Lovin", and "Ayo".

 In May 2019, X3M Music announced Simi's departure following the expiration of her recording contract.
 Both parties did not renew the contract and agreed to part ways.
 In June 2019, Simi announced the launch of her independent record label, Studio Brat.
-This move allowed her greater creative freedom and control over her work.
-Her subsequent releases, including the hit single "Duduke" in the year 2020 making her unborn baby, a symbol of love and hope, and the To Be Honest album, reflect a more personal and introspective approach to her music.
-Independence has significantly shaped her career, enabling her to experiment with new sounds while staying true to her Afro-pop roots.
-Also in 2019, Simi made her acting debut in Mokalik, a film directed by renowned Nigerian filmmaker Kunle Afolayan.
-In the film, she plays the role of Simi, a young woman working at a mechanic workshop.
-This marked her official entrance into Nollywood, highlighting her versatility as both a singer and an actress.
-In 2020, Simi released another EP titled Restless II which is part two of the initial Restless EP released in 2014.
+In 2020, she released the single "Duduke", which depicts her then-unborn child as a symbol of love and hope.
+Simi's fourth studio album, To Be Honest, reflect a more personal and introspective approach to her music.
+Independence has significantly shaped Simi's career, enabling her to experiment with new sounds while staying true to her roots.
+In 2020, Simi released the Extended Play (EP) Restless II, which is a continuation of the EP Restless (2014).